buy the book ribbon

 email = mail.outbox.pop()

-This test will still fail if you don’t set EMAIL_PASSWORD to a valid value in Docker or on the server, so that’s good enough for now.
+This test will still fail if you don’t set EMAIL_PASSWORD to a valid value in Docker or on the server, meaning it would still have warned us of the bug we started the chapter with—so that’s good enough for now.

 src/functional_tests/base.py (ch23l010)